GAM-team/GAM/docs/Users-Tasks.md

         <TaskAttribute>* [parent <TaskID>] [previous <TaskID>]
         [compact|formatjson|returnidonly]
 ```
+The API only supports all-day tasks; you should specify: `due YYYY-MM-DDT00:00:00Z`.

 By default, Gam displays the created task as an indented list of keys and values; the task notes text is displayed as individual lines.
 * `compact` - Display the task notes text with escaped carriage returns as \r and newlines as \n
 * `formatjson` - Display the task in JSON format